Bayada, Ma'ale Iron: History

+Ottoman Empire and British Mandate

 The village was originally a neighborhood of Musheirifa.
 The vast majority of the residents are members of the Jabbarin clan (Who also live in nearby Salim and Musheirifa).
 During the 19th and first half of the 20th century, Bayada was a small dependency of the Fahmawi Commonwealth established by Hebronite clans belonging to Umm al-Fahm.
 The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
 The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

+Israel

 During the 1948 Arab–Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed an armistice agreement, in which Israel would receive the Wadi Ara area and on 20 May Israeli forces took control of the village.